 Sign In

-Is the 5-day work week coming to an end?!
+Is the era of the 5-day workweek coming to an end?!

 Haebom

-There was an interesting editorial in the New York Times that I'd like to share.
+I'm sharing an interesting editorial I found in the New York Times.

-The five-day workweek is a common work system in Korea, but it is generally believed that its origins were spread in the United States in 1930 after a large-scale labor strike (during the Great Depression) and was codified in American labor law.
+The five-day workweek is a standard system widely adopted in Korea, but the accepted view is that it originated from large-scale labor strikes in the United States in 1930 (during the Great Depression), after which it was included in American labor law and spread further.

-In the COVID-19 era, many people have experienced remote work, and experiments with a 4-day workweek have been conducted by several companies in Europe and the United States, with successful results.
+During the COVID-19 era, many people got a taste of remote work, and some companies in Europe and the US experimented with a four-day workweek—and reportedly saw positive results.

-According to the author, there is a growing recognition that the five-day workweek is no longer sustainable.
-The pandemic has accelerated this change, and workers will increasingly demand it.
+According to the author, there’s a growing sense that the five-day workweek is no longer sustainable.
+The pandemic has sped up this shift, and it’s expected that workers will push even harder for change.

-I understand that there are many companies in Korea that are testing the 4-4.5 day system.
-What will the future of labor look like?
+I hear that there are quite a few companies in Korea also trying out the 4–4.5 day workweek.
+So, what will the future of work really look like?

 Subscribe to 'haebom'